 These sorts of integrations could make BigQuery a better choice in the market for cloud-based data warehouses, which is increasingly how Google has positioned BigQuery.
 Public cloud market leader Amazon Web Services (AWS) has Redshift, but no widely used tool for spreadsheets.
 Microsoft Azure’s SQL Data Warehouse, which has been in preview for several months, does not currently have an official integration with Microsoft Excel, surprising though it may be.

 2) Google BigQuery Data Warehouse Querying

 Google BigQuery supports SQL queries and supports compatibility with ANSI SQL 2011.
 BigQuery SQL support has been extended to support nested and repeated field types as part of the data model.
 For example, you can use GitHub public dataset and issue the UNNEST command.
 It lets you iterate over a repeated field.

 SELECT name, count(1) as num_repos FROM `bigquery-public-data.github_repos.languages`, UNNEST(language) GROUP BY name ORDER BY num_repos DESC limit 10

-Google BigQuery supports interactive querying of dataset and provides you with a consolidated view of these datasets across projects that you can access.
-Features like saving as and shared ad-hoc, exploring tables and schemas, etc. are provided by console.
+Google BigQuery supports interactive querying of datasets and provides you with a consolidated view of these datasets across projects that you can access.
+Features like saving as and shared ad-hoc, exploring tables and schemas, etc. are provided by the console.

 You can automate the execution of your queries based on an event and cache the result for later use.
 You can use Airflow API to orchestrate automated activities.
 For simple orchestrations, you can use corn jobs.
 To encapsulate a query as an App Engine App and run it as a scheduled cron job you can refer to this blog.